 Don’t Be Shy

-Don’t be afraid to reach out to and leverage your network.
-Of course, your network isn’t just people you have a professional relationship with.
+Anyone can be in your network if you’d like to talk to them about professional experience.
 It can be a friend of a friend, your cousin, or a classmate.
+It can also be a professor, career center professional, or your last manager at your summer job.
 Whoever it is, it doesn’t hurt to reach out to them with a polite, kind request.

 “In that message, say you are now looking for a job and would welcome any help or ideas about who you could approach,” Victoria Tomlinson, the chief executive of Next-Up, says.
 “This is a numbers game.
 The more people you contact, the more there is a chance they could know of a job.”